Telehealth Now available

 It is an inflammation, irritation or degeneration of the plantar fascia.
-Additionally, it is a band of tissue under the foot that connects the heel bone to the ball of the foot.
+It is a band of tissue under the foot that connects the heel bone to the ball of the foot.
 From the heel bone, on cadaver dissections, the fibres connect to the achilles tendon.

 In the past, this condition was known as heel spur syndrome.
 However, current research suggests that plantar fasciitis is a separate issue to pain caused by heel spurs.